PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 New debug printing capability.  `sg.Print`

-2.5 Discovered issue with scroll bar on `Output` elements.
+2.5 Discovered an issue with scroll bar on `Output` elements.
 The bar will match size of ROW not the size of the element.
 Normally you never notice this due to where on a form the `Output` element goes.

 Listboxes are still without scrollwheels.
 The mouse can drag to see more items.
 The mouse scrollwheel will also scroll the list and will `page up` and `page down` keys.